anjishnu/Perspectiv/README.md

     caching some precomputed vectors, either on memory or to disk.

 (7) Improve GUI, add navigation:

     The current GUI is very basic, need to add some buttons to make the recomputation more intuitive instead of trying to invoke it on every third click.

+(8) LDA_Multicore Mystery:

+      I'm not quite sure why, but Multicore LDA is running slower than vanilla LDA.
+Can't quite figure out why.
+      Right now both are in the code and the single threaded version has been enabled.